 Boston Criminal Defense Lawyer

-Boston Criminal Defense lawyer, Brad Bailey, a Massachusetts native white collar, sex & violent crimes attorney, graduated cum laude from Harvard College in 1980.
+Boston Criminal Defense lawyer, Brad Bailey, a Massachusetts native white collar, sex, drugs & violent crimes (including homicide) attorney, graduated cum laude from Harvard College in 1980.
 He received his J.D. in 1983 from the University of Virginia, one of America’s premier (top 10) law schools.
 He began his legal career working for the New York County (Manhattan) D.A. as an Assistant District Attorney in the Nation’s largest and busiest D.A.’s Office.
 While there, he prosecuted serious street level felonies, including armed robberies, burglaries, attempted murders, felony weapons charges and felonious assaults.
 He achieved a conviction rate of 94% and handled thousands of cases during his tenure.
 From there, he returned home to Massachusetts and joined the Middlesex County D.A.’s Office, where he continued his career as an Assistant District Attorney.
 A senior Trial Attorney assigned to both the Cambridge and Lowell regions, Brad prosecuted some of the most serious cases in the D.A.’s Office including murders, rapes, attempted murders, armed robberies, child sexual assaults, and cocaine and heroin trafficking.
 In a mere 22 months, he tried 26 felony cases to verdict in the Superior Court (an Office record at the time).
 Losing only twice, Brad achieved an overall conviction rate of over 92%.
 Brad moved on from the Middlesex D.A.’s Office to the prestigious United States Attorney’s Office for the District of Massachusetts, where he served as an Assistant U.S. Attorney in Boston, first with the Organized Crime Strike Force and later with the Drug Task Force (OCDEFT).
-While in the Strike Force, Brad directly participated in the prosecution of a number of members and factions of the Patriaca Crime Family of La Cosa Nostra (LCN) including reputed Underboss Charles Quintina, Capos Biaglio DiGiacomo and Sonny-Boy Rizzo, and Soldiers Spucky Spagnuolo, Vincent “Dee Dee” Giachinni, Pryce Quintana and Freddy Chiampa.
+While in the Strike Force, Brad directly participated in the prosecution of a number of members and factions of the Patriaca Crime Family of La Cosa Nostra (LCN) including reputed Underboss Charles Quintina, Capos Biagio DiGiacomo and Sonny-Boy Rizzo, and Soldiers Spucky Spagnuolo, Vincent “Dee Dee” Giachinni, Pryce Quintana and Freddy Chiampa.
 He also authored and oversaw numerous court authorized wire-taps.
-When in the Drug Task Force, Brad prosecuted numerous local, regional, national and international drug conspiracies, principally involving Columbian and Dominican distribution cells and Syrian and Lebanese drug traffickers.
+When in the Drug Task Force, Brad prosecuted numerous local, regional, national and international drug conspiracies, principally involving Colombian and Dominican distribution cells and Syrian and Lebanese drug traffickers.
 Also the co-lead prosecutor in a case involving the then largest marijuana smuggling ring in New England history, Brad never lost a trial as a federal prosecutor and achieved the Office’s highest ranking: “Outstanding Prosecutor.”

 Brad went on to serve as Sheriff of Middlesex County for two years from 1995-1996.
 In that role, he was responsible for the daily care, housing and transportation of close to 2,000 inmates and detainees at correctional facilities in Cambridge, Framingham and Billerica and oversaw a staff of more than 750 county employees.
 He was also responsible for courthouse security and the service of civil process throughout Middlesex County.